mojit/PlacesToPostYourStartup/README.md

 * http://launchlister.com/ -- Amalgamates from free Product Hunt, Beta List & Startup List.
 Or Paid $29 for direct submission
 * http://submit.co/ - List of places to get press coverage for your startup
 * http://reddit.com/r/imadethis
+* http://promotehour.com/ -- List of 130+ places to submit a startup with short advice.
+Also has a paid service to submit on 60+ sites.
 Looking for a curated list of more [Awesome](https://github.com/sindresorhus/awesome) lists?